trombik/ansible-role-opensearch/README.md

 * `haproxy`
 * `fluentd`

-The example does not work on `CentOS` yet.

 `haproxy` is a reverse proxy for `opensearch-dashboards`.
 Logs from `haproxy` are sent to a local `fluentd` `syslog` listener.
 The `fluentd` then processes the logs, and sends them to `opensearch`.
 The index pattern is `logstash-*`.